 - May dry out sensitive skin.

 The Differin Daily Deep Cleanser is for those with sensitive skin.
-It contains 5% benzoyl peroxide that cleanses the skin thoroughly, reduces excess oil, and prevents further inflammation.
-It is less abrasive on your face and prevents redness and irritation.
+It contains 5% benzoyl peroxide which has antibacterial properties and helps cleanse the skin thoroughly, reduces excess oil, and prevents further inflammation through bacterial resistance.
+It is less abrasive on your face and reduces skin redness and irritation.

 - No harsh chemicals